-Students must register for a minimum of 3 credits of BI 603 Dissertation both the term before and the term of their defense (with a total of at least 18 credits).
+Over the course of their PhD, students must receive a passing grade for at least 18 credits of BI 603 Dissertation.
+Six of these credits must accrue in the final two terms of the student's tenure.
 Once the student applies for their degree and then applies for their final oral defense online (through GradWeb), DAC committee members are automatically requested to indicate their agreement to attend.
 This process may take some time to complete, so begin the process as soon as possible.
 It is strongly recommended that you meet with the Graduate Program Assistant, as soon as you have decided on a term for graduation, to make sure that everything is in order.